Global Health Policy

 - why do people lack access to evidence-based healthcare;

 - how should/could healthcare policies be designed to effect affordable and equitable access to evidence-based healthcare;

 - what are the pre-conditions for effective implementation of policies?

-The programme was launched in 2012, led by Green Templeton College Fellows Winnie Yip and Ken Fleming, for advancing knowledge and excellence in implementing policy aspects of global health using an evidence-based approach.
+The programme was launched in 2012, led by Green Templeton Senior Research Fellow Professor Winnie Yip and Emeritus Fellow Dr Ken Fleming, for advancing knowledge and excellence in implementing policy aspects of global health using an evidence-based approach.

-Green Templeton College Senior Research Fellow Alan Silman has taken the lead of the Programme since 2016, following Winnie’s move to the Harvard T.H.
+Green Templeton Senior Research Fellow Professor Alan Silman has taken the lead of the Programme since 2016, following Winnie’s move to the Harvard T.H.
 Chan School of Public Health.

 Green Templeton College mHealth Conference: mHealth for Supporting Healthcare Workers in LMICs

 The recent adoption of smartphones by clinicians and healthcare workers in low- and middle-income countries (LMICs) offers the potential to provide clinical and professional applications to support activities such as clinical decision making and continuing professional development.

 In May 2018, the Global Health Policy Programme brought together researchers and practitioners from LMICs to discuss approaches to the evaluation of mHealth projects that support healthcare workers.